Ultrasonic quantitative characterization and monitoring of battery health

 Applicant's Roles

-The student will carry out following tasks: 1) build measurement hardware setups for monitoring; 2) learn and develop ultrasonic signal processing software to post process the measurement data; 3) conduct ultrasonic measurement experiments.
+The student will carry out following tasks: 1) build measurement hardware setups for monitoring; 2) learn and develop ultrasonic signal processing tools including AI to post process the measurement data; 3) conduct ultrasonic measurement experiments.
 4) meet with supervisors regularly and draft a report.
 This project focuses on experiments so the student is expected to have experimental skills.
 The student will also have chances to collaborate with our industrial partners.

 Applicant's Learning Objectives